J08nY/pyecsca-tutorial-ches2024/setup.md

 `python >= 3.9` and installed dependencies from [requirements.txt](/requirements.txt), which
 include [pyecsca](https://pyecsca.org).

-You can find **known-good versions of the packages** in the [known.txt](/known.txt) file, which you can use instead of the requirements file.
+You can find non-pinned versions of the packages in the [requirements.in](/requirements.in) file, which you can use instead of the `requirements.txt` file.

 > [!WARNING]
 > Python 3.12 is kind of new and may bring some issues with installing other packages, we do not recommend it.